derangeddk/notif-unified-interface/README.md

 The `updatedRecipients` array is a list of entries with a `from` and `to` field.
 Each entry represents a renamed registration id, `from` being the original and `to` being the id that should be used in the future for this user.

+The `failedDeliveries` array is a list of entries with an `error` and a `recipient` field.
+Each entry represents a recipient that did not receive the notification, with the error that resulted in this situation.

 ## Data Notification

 Here's an example of sending a Data Notification: